AdrianVillodres/CodeQuestDLC/README.md

 | 2 | 3 | 2 | 3 | Ember Wolf | 0 | 4 | FourDice | enemy HP <= 0 = true |
 | 3 | - | 2 | 3 | Ember Wolf | 0 | 4 | FourDice | Output = "The Ember Wolf has been defeated!" |

+Limit and error cases are the same as chapter 1
 ---

 # Chapter 3